Analysis | All the times Trump has basically acknowledged he lost the election

 His legal challenges have mostly devolved into public relations pushes and tweets

 Trump keeps promising that major revelations in how the election was conducted are coming.
-“You’re gonna find fraud of hundreds of thousands of votes per state,” he said Thanksgiving.
+“You’re gonna find fraud of hundreds of thousands of votes per state,” he said on Thanksgiving.

 A reporter asked him when he’d present such evidence in court.
 It’s not like the Trump campaign hasn’t been trying.
 They’ve had weeks since the election to do so, holding anxious news conferences where his allies promise “this election is far from over.”